-TERMS - Two dollars and fifty cents per an-Five copies will be sent to one address for TEN polities, if payment be made in advance.
-All remittances are to be made, and all letters relating to the pocuniary concerns of the paper are to be directed, (POST PAID,) to the General Agent.
-Advertisements making less than one square inetted three times for 75 cents - one square for \$1.00.
-13 The Agents of the American, Massachusetts.
-Pennylvania, Ohio and Michigan Anti-Slavery Soristies are authorised to receive subscriptions for THE IF The following gentlemen constitute the Financal Committee, but are not responsible for any of the Lebts of the paper, viz:-FRANCIS JACKSON, ED-MUND QUINCY, SAMUEL PHILBRICK, and WENDELL WM.
+TERMS - Two dollars and fifty cents per angum, in advance.
+Five copies will be sent to one address for TEN pittass, if payment be made in advance.
+All remittances are to be made, and all letters relating to the pecuniary concerns of the paper are to be directed, (POST PAID,) to the General Agent.
+Advertisements making less than one square inserted three times for 75 cents - one square for \$1.00.
+The Agents of the American, Massachusetts, Pennsylvania, Ohio and Michigan Anti-Slavery Societies are authorised to receive subscriptions for THE The following gentlemen constitute the Financal Committee, but are not responsible for any of the tebts of the paper, viz :- FRANCIS JACKSON, ED-NUMB QUINCY, SAMUEL PHILBRICK, and WENDELL WM.
 LLOYD GARRISON, Editor.